TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 # Core Portal Deployment Procedures (CPDP)

+**TODO: SANITIZE THESE DOCUMENTS OF ANY SENSITIVE CREDENTIALS!!!!
+ENSURE THIS IS SAFE FOR PUBLIC CONSUMPTION.**

+_Example.
+Replace all instances of `wma_prtl` with `ACI-WMA Portal TACC Service Account`._
+_Do the same for all credentials and internal URLs/IPs/Resources._

 Detailed documentation and checklist for the comprehensive workflow required to establish, provision, configure and deploy a TACC ACI-WMA Core v2 Portal.

 ## Quick Start